TheRealWulf/NodeJS-Study/README.md

 # **Welcome to my NodeJS Study Course**
 I will be using this site for personal notes, code uploads, and more.
+My notes I have taken for this entire course can be found [here](https://github.com/TheRealWulf/NodeJS-Study/blob/master/notes.md).

 ---
 ## **Table of Contents**